k21971/CrecelleHack/doc/variantfixes.md

   - Kobolds start with poison resistance, and like orcs they may eat tripe rations without penalty.

+## Roles
+- Jumping is now the grappler special spell.

 # 1.2

 ## Dungeon Changes